higherkindness/mu-scala-examples/README.md

 # mu-scala-examples

-[Mu](https://higherkindness.io/mu-scala/) is a purely functional framework for building [RPC] and [HTTP] endpoint-based services.
+[Mu](https://higherkindness.io/mu-scala/) is a purely functional framework for building microservices.

-This repository brings some examples with some different use cases.
+This repository contains some examples of different use cases.

 ## Documentation

-The full documentation is available at the [mu](https://higherkindness.github.io/mu) site.
+The full documentation is available at the [Mu](https://higherkindness.github.io/mu) site.

 [comment]: # (Start Copyright)
 # Copyright